-- propose to delist its Equity Shares from any Stock Exchange during the financial year under review) - i) The Securities and Exchange Board of India (Buy Back of Securities) Regulations, 2018; (Not applicable as the Company has not bought back / propose to buy-back any of its securities during the financial year under review) and - vi.
+- The Securities and Exchange Board of India (Buy Back of Securities) Regulations, 2018; (Not applicable as the Company has not bought back / propose to buy-back any of its securities during the financial year under review) and - vi.
 The Management has identified and confirmed the following laws as specifically applicable to the Company: - a) The Explosives Act, 1884; - b) Hazardous Waste (Management and Handling) Rules, 2016; - c) Gas Cylinder Rules, 2016. - d) Bureau of Indian Standards Act, 2016.